ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 https://ropsten.etherscan.io/address/<contract-address>#contracts
 ```

 Congrats!
-Your smart contract code should be on Etherescan!
+Your smart contract code is on Etherescan!

-### Step 3: Check out your smart contract on Etherscan! {#step-3-check-out-your-smart-contract-on-etherscan!}
+### Check out your smart contract on Etherscan! {#check-out-your-smart-contract-on-etherscan}

 When you navigate to the link provided in your terminal, you should be able to see your smart contract code and ABI published on Etherscan!